thiagomajesk/viewplex/README.md

 ```
 #### Content blocks and slots

-You can also pass content to your components:
+You can also pass aditional content to your components in two ways:

 Inline: